 - Simmer Again.
 Simmer partially covered for 10 minutes, stirring occasionally.

 - Finish.
 Stir in the remaining ingredients and cook until the kale wilts.
-Season to taste, garnish with additional cheese, and ENJOY!
+Season the chickpea soup to taste, garnish with additional cheese, and ENJOY!

 - Use Another Green.
-If you’re not a fan of kale, feel free to substitute spinach, Swiss chard, or another hearty green.
+Chickpea kale soup is delish, but feel free to substitute spinach, Swiss chard, or another hearty green.
 (If you’re using a bitter green like mustard greens, I recommend blanching it in a separate pot to tame some of the bitterness and keep that flavor out of the soup.)

 - Add a Parmesan Rind.
 If you have a leftover Parmesan rind, add it to the soup while it’s simmering for an extra boost of flavor.
 Keep in mind that you’ll need less salt if you do this.

 - Cook Your Own Chickpeas.
-While canned chickpeas are convenient, you can also cook your own for this soup.
+Making canned chickpea soup is convenient, but you can also cook your own for this soup.
 Ceci piccoli, which are miniature chickpeas, are a delight in soup recipes.

 - Add Sausage.
 Like my Kale Soup, this chickpea soup would be fabulous with some spicy Italian sausage added in.
 Just brown it along with the onions and carrots.